Yefhem/dictionary-app/README.md

 # Dictionary App (Go-MongoDb-Echo)

-In this project , we developed book RestAPI and CMS
+In this project , we developed dictionary RestAPI and CMS

 ## Features